Publishing from 1987 to Present

 Pre Publishing 1987

 The photo above was taken by Cheryl.
-In the photo is from the left: Lon, Alex and Mike.
+In the photo is from the left: Lon, Alex and Eric.
 It was 1987.
 Maximum Rock-N-Roll was the most influential publication to me.
 I, Alex, had a dream of being an influential punk writer, musician and artist.
 Oddly enough, fame was not what I wanted.
 I was merely a participant in a counter revolutionary uniform.

 I wanted to publish.
 I wanted to do it myself.
 DIY "Do It Yourself" was our mantra.
 We were bombarded with products, commercials and trends.
 It was the same for the children of the 1920s to the end of the Twentieth Century.
 After a Civil War, Two World Wars, a Korean War, Vietnam, an Iran hostage fiasco, The Cold War and One Space shuttle with a civilian going kaput we knew the commercials were lies.

 The news was bad.
 The sponsors were offering relief and solace with tobacco, beer, trendy clothes, and video games.
 Fantastic rock music and rap presented gritty alternatives but they too were making a buck to hide from the machine.
 Feed the machine, make a quick buck and escape.
 We thought differently.

 We wanted to replace the machine with the technology that made creation available to everyone.

 I was writing, talking a lot and playing in a band.
 After I failed 9th grade twice and was failing 10th grade with three study halls, the administrators at my public high school asked me to leave.
 Fortunately the Dean of Boys and his wife had their eye on me and suggested I get my GED (General Education Diploma) which was a high school equivalency course.
 I turned in my textbooks, filled out my exit package, got my receipts and hauled ass.